The Patching Disconnect

 In an OT environment, applying that model without modification can be genuinely dangerous.
 A patch that reboots a PLC mid-cycle can cause an uncontrolled process state.
 A firmware update that changes a controller's communication behavior can break a safety interlock.
 A Windows update applied to an HMI that the vendor has not qualified can destabilize a system that was tuned and tested at a specific software revision.

 This is not an argument against patching OT systems.
-It is an argument for building a fundamentally different model — one designed around the realities of industrial operations rather than borrowed wholesale from IT practices.
+It is an argument for building a different model, one designed around the realities of industrial operations rather than borrowed wholesale from IT practices.

 Why OT Patching Cannot Mirror IT Patching